Prometheus

 Related Projects

-Intersezioni / Confini is the first stage of a photographic campaign on the city of Dalmine that Fondazione Dalmine commissioned to an author who made of the representation of places and urban spaces one of his distinctive features.
+Intersezioni /Fondazione is the second stage of a photographic campaign on the city of Dalmine that Fondazione Dalmine commissioned to an author who made of the representation of places and urban spaces one of his distinctive features.

 Giovanni Hänninen, Via Santa Marta, 18, 20123, Milan, Italy, e-mail: studio@hanninen.it — all images © Giovanni Hänninen 2021